Chrome Yellow Light Pigment

-Chromium was discovered as a Siberian mineral, called crocoite in the 18th century.
+Chromium was discovered as a Siberian mineral called crocoite in the 18th century.
 The mineral is deep orange, a natural form of lead chromate.
 It was analyzed in the late 1790s by the eminent French chemist Nicolas Louis Vauquelin, who identified the new element chromium as the source of the color.
-Vauquelin studied the compounds of chromium, and found that he could make bright yellow and rich orange versions of lead chromate, both of which he proposed as potential pigments.
-The chromium colors did not become widespread, however, until the discovery of chromium-containing mineral deposits in France, USA and Britain.
+Vauquelin studied chromium compounds and found that he could make bright yellow and rich orange versions of lead chromate, both of which he proposed as potential pigments.
+However, the chromium colors did not become widespread until the discovery of chromium-containing mineral deposits in France, the USA, and Britain.

-Lead chromate is prepared by precipitation of neutral solutions of lead salts with chromate or bichromate solutions.
-The primrose variety of chrome yellow also contains lead sulfate, the method of precipitation remaining largely unchanged since the early 19th century.
+The precipitation of neutral solutions of lead salts with chromate or bichromate solutions prepares lead chromate.
+The primrose variety of chrome yellow also contains lead sulfate, the precipitation method remaining unchanged since the early 19th century.
 (See United States Patent 2,023,928, filed on October 10, 1932.)
-In the 1960s and 1970s, several patents were issued that describe a new method of producing lead chromate pigments that reinforced or encapsulated them in silicate to increase their lightfastness and resistance to chemicals.
-(See for example, United States Patent 3,370,971, issued on February 27, 1968.)
-The encapuslated pigment contains about 22% of silica present as a continuous film of dense amorphous silica surrounding the individual particles of the lead chromate derivatives.
-When dispersed in paint and exposed to light, the pigment containing silica is highly resistant to darkening whereas the untreated product darkens seriously under the same conditions.
+In the 1960s and 1970s, several patents were issued describing a new method of producing lead chromate pigments that reinforced or encapsulated them in silicate to increase their lightfastness and chemical resistance.
+(For example, United States Patent 3,370,971, issued on February 27, 1968.)
+The encapsulated pigment contains about 22% of silica as a continuous film of dense amorphous silica surrounding the individual particles of the lead chromate derivatives.
+When dispersed in paint and exposed to light, the pigment-containing silica is highly resistant to darkening, whereas the untreated product darkens seriously under the same conditions.
 The silicate-coated chrome yellow pigment is the type offered by Natural Pigments.

 Permanence and Compatibility